-The investments under '#2 Other' may include cash and cash equivalents for liquidity purposes, derivatives for hedging and/or/ investment purposes or investments in securities which may create exposure to multiple underlying issuers such as collective investment schemes or index positions.
-It may also include any securities where data to measure the environmental and/or social characteristics is not available, is not used to meet the environmental or social characteristics, or does not meet the environmental or social characteristics promoted by the Fund.
+The investments under '#2 Other' may include cash and cash equivalents for liquidity purposes, derivatives for hedging and/or investment purposes or investments in securities which may create exposure to multiple underlying issuers such as collective investment schemes or index positions.
+It may also include any securities where data to measure the environmental and/or social characteristics is not available, is not used to meet the environmental or social characteristics promoted by the Fund.
 Except with regards to the Exclusions Policy, these do not have any minimum environmental or social safeguards.